jgarlick/apidocs/source/includes/models/_dispatches.html.md

 # Dispatches

-Dispatches represent items being fulfilled
+A dispatch represents items on an order being fulfilled

 ## The Dispatch Object